nigelfiler/KAD32-NMEA2000/README.md

     - This library provides the foundation for NMEA2000 data transmission, making it a great starting point for this project.
 I would like to thank Timo for creating his library and extensively documenting it.

 ## Implementation
-1. **Data Acquisition:** The Arduino Due collects engine data from the sensors installed on the KAD32 Engine
+1. **Data Acquisition:** The Arduino Due collects engine data from the sensors installed on both KAD32 Engines
 2. **NMEA2000 Transmission:** The data is formatted and sent over the N2K network via CAN bus.
 3. **Chart Plotter Display:** The chart plotter receives and displays the engine metrics in real time.